 For example, P&G achieved a 30% reduction on road kilometres travelled by trucks across Western Europe (this was way back 2013).
 One way they accomplished this is by bringing the distribution centres closer to the customer and working on ensuring that the trucks are always full.
 As a result, the capacity is utilised and 80,000 fewer journeys were made each year (which means lower fuel usage and lower carbon footprint).

 Practicing this approach (reducing motion) in both the macro (thousands of kilometres by trucks and freight) and the micro level (forklift operations) is one of the keys to long-term company and environmental sustainability.
 The company benefits because of lower fuel usage by trucks and forklifts.
 In addition, the company is able to utilise the available capacity (e.g. ensuring the trucks are full, ensuring every dollar is put to good use).
-On the other hand, the environment also benefits because there’s lower carbon footprint while still enabling commercial activity.
+On the other hand, the environment also benefits since there’s a smaller carbon footprint while still enabling commercial activity.

 Staying competitive and profitable